ariaandika/raden/src/readme.md

 ## Define Route

-handler can be:

-- object, immediately send
-- function, will be run on request
+handler can be defined multiple time, the last handle will be the one who return the response

 ```ts
 const app = new Raden('/counter') // optional prefix